-17.10.
-Exemptions to Affiliation Criteria
+10. Exemptions to Affiliation Criteria

-- 17.10.1.
-A club is exempt from fulfilling the Financial criteria if the purpose of their club makes them ineligible for funding under the SSAF rules and the Club does not receive funding from ANUSA. - 17.10.2.
-The Clubs Officer may exempt a club from the constitutional requirement that membership is open to all ANU students if: - 17.10.2.1. the purpose of their club makes them ineligible for funding under the SSAF rules; and - 17.10.2.2. the exclusion of any student or category of students from membership of the club is reasonable and necessary for the club to fulfil its purpose. - 17.10.3.
+- 1. A club is exempt from fulfilling the Financial criteria if the purpose of their club makes them ineligible for funding under the SSAF rules and the Club does not receive funding from ANUSA. - 2.
+The Clubs Officer may exempt a club from the constitutional requirement that membership is open to all ANU students if:

+- 1. the purpose of their club makes them ineligible for funding under the SSAF rules; and - 2.
+The exclusion of any student or category of students from membership of the club is reasonable and necessary for the club to fulfil its purpose. - 3.
 A club is exempt from the constitutional requirement that membership be open to all ANU students, if they are otherwise exempted by the Clubs Officer.

-18. Continued affiliation
+18. Continued Affiliation

-- 18.1.
-There shall be a process for re-affiliation of Clubs. - 18.1.1.
-Clubs need to re-affiliate no later than 14 months after their last affiliation in order to continue their affiliation. - 18.1.2.
-If a Club has been affiliated within the previous 24 months and has failed to apply for reaffiliation, they may use the re-affiliation process rather than a new affiliation process. - 18.2.
-Re-affiliation shall be administered by the Clubs Officer who shall determine if the club still meets the requirements to affiliate. - 18.3.
-The Clubs Officer will provide advice to Clubs on the reaffiliation process annually, and whenever these processes change. - 18.4.
-Clubs must at least satisfy the eligibility requirements in order to regain re-affiliation and must be operating reasonably in accordance with their constitution and other governing rules; and have provided satisfactory financial documents to ANUSA in regard of any funding granted by ANUSA to the Club. - 18.4.1.
-The Clubs Officer shall have the authority to approve or refuse Club re-affiliations. - 18.4.2.
-Refusal must be on the grounds that a club has failed to meet the requirements of this regulation, or if they do not meet the requirements set out in the re-affiliation process. - 18.5.
-If the Clubs Officer refuses to re-affiliate a Club, the Clubs Officer must notify the Club of this decision within a reasonable timeframe and provide feedback on how the Club can successfully apply for re-affiliation. - 18.5.1.
+- 1. There shall be a process for re-affiliation of Clubs. - 1.
+Clubs need to re-affiliate no later than 14 months after their last affiliation in order to continue their affiliation. - 2.
+If a Club has been affiliated within the previous 24 months and has failed to apply for reaffiliation, they may use the re-affiliation process rather than a new affiliation process. - 2.
+Re-affiliation shall be administered by the Clubs Officer, their delegate who shall determine if the club still meets the requirements to affiliate. - 3.
+The Clubs Officer will provide advice to Clubs on the reaffiliation process annually, and whenever these processes change. - 4.
+Clubs must at least satisfy the eligibility requirements in order to regain re-affiliation and must be operating reasonably in accordance with their constitution and other governing rules; and have provided satisfactory financial documents to ANUSA in regard to any funding granted by ANUSA to the Club. - 1.
+The Clubs Officer shall have the authority to approve or refuse Club re-affiliations. - 2.
+Refusal must be on the grounds that a club has failed to meet the requirements of this regulation, or if they do not meet the requirements set out in the re-affiliation process. - 5.
+If the Clubs Officer refuses to re-affiliate a Club, the Clubs Officer must notify the Club of this decision within a reasonable timeframe and provide feedback on how the Club can successfully apply for reaffiliation. - 1.
 If a Club fails to be re-affiliated, then the Club ceases to become an affiliated Club.
-This Club shall be treated as an unaffiliated Club in any future affiliation applications. - 18.6.
-If the Clubs Officer refuses to re-affiliate a Club, this decision may be overturned by an SRC resolution passed with 2/3 majority vote, on the grounds that the Clubs Officer has misapplied the requirements of this policy.
+This Club shall be treated as an unaffiliated Club in any future affiliation applications. - 6.
+If the Clubs Officer refuses to re-affiliate a Club, this decision may be overturned by an SRC resolution passed with 3⁄4 majority vote, on the grounds that the Clubs Officer has misapplied the requirements of this policy.

-19. Provisional affiliation
+19. Provisional Affiliation